ORJournal/2023.0254/README.md

 ## Description

-The goal of this software is to replicate the numerical experiments in the paper "Learning in Inverse Optimization: Incenter Cost, Augmented Suboptimality Loss, and Algorithms" by Pedro Zattoni Scroccaro, Bilge Atasoy, and Peyman Mohajerin Esfahani.
+The goal of this repository is to replicate the numerical experiments in the paper "Learning in Inverse Optimization: Incenter Cost, Augmented Suboptimality Loss, and Algorithms" by Pedro Zattoni Scroccaro, Bilge Atasoy, and Peyman Mohajerin Esfahani.

 ## Dependencies